-Further, in a limited number of cases, MAF Properties acquires title to land parcels which are subject to certain conditions as to the timeframe within which the land should be developed.
-If MAF Properties fails to comply with any such conditions, it may lose title to the land parcel concerned.
+Further, in a limited number of cases, Majid Al Futtaim Properties acquires title to land parcels which are subject to certain conditions as to the timeframe within which the land should be developed.
+If Majid Al Futtaim Properties fails to comply with any such conditions, it may lose title to the land parcel concerned.

-In Egypt, title to the land on which two of MAF Properties' shopping malls are built is in the process of being transferred to MAF Properties, which may be a lengthy process.
-Registration of title to MAF Properties' land parcels may also be subject to conditions in relation to the completion of construction thereon.
+In Egypt, title to the land on which one of Majid Al Futtaim Properties' shopping malls is built is in the process of being transferred to Majid Al Futtaim Properties, which may be a lengthy process.
+Registration of title to Majid Al Futtaim Properties' land parcels (including one project under construction) may also be subject to conditions in relation to the completion of construction thereon.

-If MAF Properties loses title or is unable to acquire title to its properties, this could have a material adverse effect on the Group's business, financial condition, results of operations and prospects
+If Majid Al Futtaim Properties loses title or is unable to acquire title to its properties, this could have a material adverse effect on Majid Al Futtaim Properties and the Group's business, financial condition, results of operations and prospects.

-MAF Properties has not to date experienced a situation where its title or interest has been the subject of legal proceedings leading to the loss of title or interest.
-However, MAF Properties is subject to the risk that it may not in the future be able to acquire or be granted unrestricted title or interest to any land and/or that it could be determined to be in violation of applicable law should it violate any restrictions applicable to any such title or interest.
-Any such outcome could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
+Majid Al Futtaim Properties has not to date experienced a situation where its title or interest in its properties or land parcels has been lost, has been the subject of legal proceedings leading to the loss of title or interest in its properties or land parcels.
+However, Majid Al Futtaim Properties is subject to the risk that it may not in the future be able to acquire or be granted unrestricted title or interest to any land and/or that it could be determined to be in violation of applicable law should it violate any restrictions applicable to any such title or interest.
+Any such outcome could have a material adverse effect on Majid Al Futtaim Properties and the Group's business, financial condition, results of operations and prospects.

-MAF Properties is exposed to a range of development and construction risks
+Majid Al Futtaim Properties is exposed to a range of development and construction risks

-MAF Properties is subject to a number of construction, financing, operating and other risks associated with project development which have resulted, and may in the future result, in significant cost overruns and delays in the delivery of its projects.
+Majid Al Futtaim Properties is subject to a number of construction, financing, operating and other risks associated with project development which have resulted, and may in the future result, in significant cost overruns and delays in the delivery of its projects.
 These risks include, but are not limited to:

-- shortages and increases in the cost of raw materials (such as steel and other commodities common in the construction industry), energy, building equipment (including, in particular, cranes), labour or other necessary supplies; - shortages of project managers, contractors and construction specialists, both within MAF Properties and externally, to ensure that planned developments are delivered both on time and on budget; - an inability to obtain on a timely basis, if at all, requisite governmental licenses, permits or approvals; - an inability to obtain necessary financing arrangements on acceptable terms or at all, and otherwise fund construction and capital improvements and provide any necessary performance guarantees; - defaults by, or the bankruptcy or insolvency of, contractors and other counterparties; - inadequate infrastructure, including as a result of failure by third parties to provide utilities and transportation and other links that are necessary or desirable for the successful operation of a project; and - discovery of design or construction defects and otherwise failing to complete projects according to design specification.
+- shortages and increases in the cost of raw materials (such as steel and other commodities common in the construction industry), energy, building equipment (including, in particular, cranes), labour or other necessary supplies; - shortages of project managers, contractors and construction specialists, both within Majid Al Futtaim Properties and externally, to ensure that planned developments are delivered both on time and on budget; - an inability to obtain on a timely basis, if at all, requisite governmental licences, permits or approvals; - an inability to obtain necessary financing arrangements on acceptable terms or at all, and otherwise fund construction and capital improvements and provide any necessary performance guarantees; - defaults by, or the bankruptcy or insolvency of, contractors and other counterparties;

+- inadequate infrastructure, including as a result of failure by third parties to provide utilities and transportation and other links that are necessary or desirable for the successful operation of a project; and - discovery of design or construction defects and otherwise failing to complete projects according to design specification.